artificialarea/p5-reaction/README.md

 Integration Strategy: "The basic idea is that the [p5.js](https://p5js.org/) sketch is wrapped in a React component.
 The data that comes into the sketch is passed on to this component as props.
 Callbacks are used to return information back from the sketch to the application."

 Combining p5js library and React can be tricky... possibility of collisions between React’s declarative programming framework (managing state) and imperative approach used by p5.
+Ergo, the need for [`React.createRef()`](https://reactjs.org/docs/refs-and-the-dom.html#when-to-use-refs)

 <br />